[4 minute read]

 It became more widely reported during the #metoo exposes, and I think it’s a topic which needs airing.
 May wrote a fictionalised piece on the subject, and melody has written about male rape from her PoV.

 I heard shocking accounts of gay men who were traumatised from being groped by predatory women who refused to believe their advances were unwanted.
+Instances where the women believed themselves so irresistible they tried to take what the men were unwilling to give.

 “A guy being raped by a woman?
 There’s no such thing!”